Shopify/polaris/polaris.shopify.com/content/components/combobox.md

   - fileName: combobox-with-loading.tsx
     title: With loading
     description: Use to indicate to merchants that the list data is being fetched.
 ---

-# Combobox

-Combobox is an accessible autocomplete input that enables merchants to filter a list of options and select one or more values.

----

 ## Anatomy